Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 <br>

-Trust a SAML IDP Provider, and all user/credential is from that.
+Trust a SAML IDP, and all user/credential is from that.

 <br>